MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/TextView.md

 Ensures that the cursor is shown (i.e. not in an 'off' blink interval) and resets the time that it will stay blinking (or visible, in case blinking is disabled).

-This function should be called in response to user input (e.g. from derived classes that override the textview's sig `key-press-event` handler).
+This function should be called in response to user input (e.g. from derived classes that override the textview's *key-press-event* handler).

 Since: 3.20